Student Code of Conduct

 Any sanction should be proportionate to the severity of the violation of the Student Code of Conduct and the cumulative behavioral history of the student.

-3. Counseling Education Program Referral: A sanction that includes but is not limited to the requirement of the completion of an educational program or assessment available through Counseling and Consultation Services counseling. (e.g., referral to Counseling and Consultation Services for Substance Use Assessment, Anger Intervention Assessment, etc.).
+• Counseling Education Program Referral: A sanction that includes but is not limited to the requirement of the completion of an educational program or assessment available through Counseling and Consultation Services (e.g., referral to Counseling and Consultation Services for Substance Use Assessment, Anger Intervention Assessment, etc.).

-7. Probation: Probation is when there is an indication that a student is at risk of further student conduct action such as removal, suspension, dismissal, or other sanctioning.
-During the probationary period, if the student is found to be in violation of the Student Code of Conduct, more serious sanctioning may be the probation period is in effect for no less than a six-month period.
+• Probation: Probation is when there is an indication that a student is at risk of further student conduct action such as removal, suspension, dismissal, or other During the probationary period, if the student is found to be in violation of the Student Code of Conduct, more serious sanctioning may be issued.
+The Probation period is in effect for no less than a 6-month period.

-9. Disciplinary Removal from University-Owned/Operated Housing: This condition removes a student from university-owned/operated housing facilities on either a temporary or a permanent basis.
+• Disciplinary Removal from University Owned/Operated Housing: This condition removes a student from university owned/operated housing facilities on either a temporary or a permanent basis.

-10. Loss of Eligibility for University-Owned/Operated Housing: The student, whether currently living in university-owned/operated housing facilities or not, is denied current or future eligibility for university-owned/operated housing on a temporary or permanent basis.
+• Loss of Eligibility for University Owned/Operated Housing: The student, whether currently living in university owned/operated housing facilities or not, is denied current or future eligibility for university owned/operated housing on a temporary or permanent basis.

-12. Loss of Eligibility for University privileges, participation in University Intercollegiate competitions or other social activities: The student or student organization may not participate in university activities and events, hold elective office in any university governance organization, serve on university committees, or representing the university as a member of an intercollegiate team for a specified period of time.
+• Loss of Eligibility for University privileges, participation in University Intercollegiate competitions or other social activities: The student or student organization may not participate in university activities and events, hold elective offices in any university governance organization, serve on university committees, or represent the university as a member of an intercollegiate team for a specified period of time.
 The student may be classified as “not in good standing” with the university.

-13. Loss of Visitation Privileges in University-Owned/Operated Housing/Facilities: This condition prohibits a student from being present within university-owned/operated housing or other designated facilities for any purpose for a specific time period.
+• Loss of Visitation Privileges in University Owned/Operated Housing/Facilities: This condition prohibits a student from being present within university owned or operated housing or other designated facilities for any purpose for a specific time period.

-15. Restitution: A student may be required to pay for damages to property, including but not limited to, personal and university/Co-op property, and/or for personal injury.
+• Restitution: A student may be required to pay for damages to property, including but not limited to, personal and university/co-op property, and/or for personal injury.
 Payment will be made under guidelines determined by the Office of Student Conduct.

-16. Suspension: A student may be suspended from the university upon an accepted recommendation to the vice president for Student Affairs or their designee, for a specific A suspension requires that the student remove themselves from the university and any university-owned or operated entities, buildings, or properties.
+• Suspension: A student may be suspended from the university upon an accepted recommendation to the Vice President for Student Affairs or their designee, for a specific period.
+A suspension requires that the student remove themselves from the university and any university owned or operated entities, buildings, or properties.
 They are not permitted to attend classes in person or online, social activities, or be present on university property during the period of suspension.
-Any terms of the suspension must be completed satisfactorily, and the student or organization must not have been found responsible for further violations of the Student Code of Conduct throughout the suspension period.
-A student organization which has been suspended through this process is banned from any activity, including recruiting or membership activity, using the university name in any way, using any university facilities, and must comply with all university rules and this Code throughout the suspension to be considered for reinstatement at the conclusion of the period of suspension.
+Any terms of the suspension must be completed satisfactorily, and the student or organization must not have been found responsible for further violations of the Student Code of Conduct throughout the suspension A student organization which has been suspended through this process is banned from any activity, including recruiting or membership activity, using the university name in any way, using any university facilities, and must comply with all university rules and this Code throughout the suspension to be considered for reinstatement at the conclusion of the period of suspension.
 The student will be in a probationary period for one calendar year upon return to the university.

-17. Loss of Recognition of a Student Organization: University recognition of a student organization is withdrawn.
-If the organization wishes to apply for recognition thereafter, they must begin the recognition process as would a new organization, but no sooner than 2 years after the effective date of this In some circumstances, when it was determined during the hearing that the actions were especially egregious, at the discretion of the hearing officer or hearing board and with the concurrence of the vice president for Student Affairs, the loss of recognition may be declared permanent, and the organization will not eligible for reinstatement at NIU in the future.
+• Loss of Recognition of a Student Organization: University recognition of a student organization is withdrawn.
+If the organization wishes to apply for recognition thereafter, they must begin the recognition process as would a new organization, but no sooner than two (2) years after the effective date of this In some circumstances, when it was determined during the hearing that the actions were especially egregious, at the discretion of the hearing officer or Hearing Board and with the concurrence of the Vice President for Student Affairs, the loss of recognition may be declared permanent, and the organization will not eligible for reinstatement at NIU in the future.

-18. Expulsion: A recommendation may be made to the vice president for Student Affairs or their designee that a student is expelled from the institution.
-Expulsion from the university is permanent dismissal.
-If approved, the vice president for Student Affairs or designee shall notify the respondent in writing regarding the determination of the recommendation of expulsion within five business days of receiving it.
+• Expulsion: A recommendation may be made to the Vice President for Student Affairs or their designee that a student is expelled from the Expulsion from the university is permanent dismissal.
+If approved, the sresponmdent will be notified of the decision via student email.

-19. Withholding Degree: A withholding of the awarding of a degree otherwise earned until the completion of the process set forth in the Student Code of Conduct.
+• Withholding Degree: A withholding of the awarding of a degree otherwise earned until the completion of the process is set forth in the Student Code of Conduct.

 Notification of Outcomes